xDroni/TS3-Music-Bot/README.md

 ```
 ### Step 3
 - Copy your API keys to the config.json file
-- (optional) If you want to play age restricted videos fill the cookiesArray field in config.json, cookiesString field will be automatically generated.
-Easy way to get cookies array is to log in to your YouTube account, verify age and use plugin like EditThisCookie (tested on Chrome)
+- (optional) If you want to play age restricted videos on YouTube you will need an extracted file with cookies in netscape format.
+You can use browser extension to get this file, I've tested <a href="https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid">Get cookies.txt</a> (Chrome).
+Place the file in src folder and set `cookiesEnabled` to true in `src/config.json`
 ### Step 4
 - Launch your TeamSpeak3 Client and connect to the server